heidihoward/ios/README.md

 #### Client configuration

-Like the servers, the client we ran in the previous section was using the default configuration file found in [configfiles/simple/client.conf](configfiles/simple/client.conf).
+Like the servers, the client we ran in the previous section was using the default configuration file found in [example.conf](example.conf).
 The first section lists the Ios servers in the cluster and how to connect to them.
-The configuration file [configfiles/simple/client.conf](configfiles/simple/client.conf) shows what this looks like for 3 servers currently running on localhost.
+The configuration file [example3.conf](example3.conf) shows what this looks like for 3 servers currently running on localhost.

 We are run a client as before and interact with our 3 servers.
 ```